Germany's top diplomat Baerbock in Moscow amid Ukraine standoff | DW | 18.01.2022

 After a visit to Kyiv, Germany's Foreign Minister Annalena Baerbock is in Moscow for talks about the Ukraine crisis with her Russian counterpart Sergey Lavrov.

-Annalena Baerbock' is set for tense talks in her first visit to Moscow since taking on the post as Germany's foreign minister

-German Foreign Minister Annalena Baerbock is set to hold talks in Moscow on Tuesday, seeking to ease tensions amid fears that Russia is preparing to invade Ukraine.
+German Foreign Minister Annalena Baerbock held talks with Russian colleague Sergey Lavrov in Moscow on Tuesday, seeking to ease tensions amid fears that Russia is preparing to invade Ukraine.

+Heading into the talks, Baerbock said that relations between Russia and the new government in Berlin are "also important to me, personally."

+"There is no alternative to stable ties between Moscow and Berlin," she said.

 She also said any attack on Ukraine would come with a high price for the aggressor.